bharathsudharsan/COVID-away/README.md

 We provide a generic feature extractor for enabling users to extract 10 essential features (given in below Table 1) from a single data field (dataset row) in any sensor-based motion dataset.
 Using this, we compute 102 features for each recorded hand-to-face motion data pattern.

 ![alt text](https://github.com/bharathsudharsan/COVID-away/blob/master/Table1_feature_vectors.PNG)
 ### COVID-away Models

-We provide one-class classification models and a CNN trained using the features extracted from our COVID-away Dataset.
-Our models instantly warn the users when their hands are moved (un-intentionally) to the face.
+We provide the beloy type models trained using the features extracted from our COVID-away Dataset.
+Our models when deployed on smartwatches, instantly warn the users when their hands are moved (un-intentionally) to the face.

+1. COVID-away One-Class Classification Models such as One-Class SupportVector Machines (OC-SVM), Isolation Forest (iForest), Minimum Covariance Determinant (MCD),Local Outlier Factor (LOF).
+2. COVID-away CNNs and their model size & latency optimized versions.

 If the code is useful, please consider citing Covid-away paper using the below BibTex entry: